emech-en/nestjs-common/README.md

-# nest-app-core
+# @emech/nestjs-app-common

-Some core utilities for Nest-Js application
+Some simple use common utilities (Authentication, Authorization, Email, ...) for a NestJs application